Battle of Saint-Lô: Background

 France was invaded in 1940 and the 7th Panzer Division, commanded by Erwin Rommel, entered Normandy, with the objective of capturing Cherbourg Harbor.
 Saint-Lô fell under German control on the night of June 17, 1940.
 During the occupation, the statue of la Laitière normande (the Norman milkmaid), created by Arthur Le Duc was dismantled and melted down to make cannons, despite opposition from local politicians.

 In 1943, the Germans began digging an underground hospital, which remains today, using the slave labor of the STO.

 A German soldier was shot in January 1944, and many Saint-Lô residents were detained.
 The movie theater, theater, and bars were closed, radios were confiscated, and the curfew was moved to 8 p.m.

+Following the Invasion of Normandy, American forces began their advance toward Saint-Lô.
+Although progress was steady, it came at a high cost—an estimated 40,000 casualties for a gain of just 20 miles.
+Saint-Lô was the primary initial objective for the US forces, while the British aimed for the city of Caen.

 American bombardment

 Due to its strategic importance as a crossroads, a bombardment by the Americans, focusing on the railway station and the power plant, began on the night of July 6, and lasted into the morning of July 7.
 The objective was to cut off German reinforcements in Brittany from the front.

 Warning leaflets were dropped the day before, but high winds dispersed them to neighboring communities, failing to alert local residents.
 Over two hundred prisoners were killed at the local prison, including seventy-six imprisoned French patriots (all that remains of the prison today is the gate).